UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 Before you can start to implement a walled garden, you must have completed and passed the appropriate application process.
 For more information, see the [*UKCloud Cross Domain Security Zone application process*](cdsz-ref-application-process.md).

-After your Walled Garden application has been approved, a service request is raised to implement the Walled Garden virtual data centre (VDC) and, if necessary, Elevated and Assured VDCs.
+After your Walled Garden application has been approved, a service request is raised to implement the Walled Garden Virtual Data Centre (VDC) and, if necessary, Elevated and Assured VDCs.

 > [!NOTE]
 > If a service request for this implementation already exists, the existing request is used and a new one is not raised.